Divy1211/TGBot/docs/entities/queues_pools.md

 1. `map: GameMap`: A reference to a `GameMap`.
 2. `pool: Pool`: A reference to the a `Pool`.
 3. `multiplier: number`: The number of occurrences of the `GameMap` in the `Pool`.
-4. `numTotal: number`: The total number of votes this map could have received
-5. `numClicked: number`: The number of times this map is voted for
-6. `numShown: number`: The number of times this map is shown for voting
-7. `numChosen: number`: The number of times this map is chosen for a game

 ## Queue